Local convergence of large random triangulations coupled with an Ising model: Local weak convergence of large triangulations

 \subsection{Invariance along a simple random walk and tightness}

 To formally introduce an invariance property by rerooting, we need some additional notation.
 Let $T$ be a rooted triangulation with spins (finite or infinite) and denote by $e_0$ the oriented root edge.
 A simple random walk on $T$ is an infinite random sequence $(e_0,e_1, \ldots )$ of oriented edges of $T$ defined recursively as follows.
-Conditionally given $(e_i, 0 \leq i \leq k)$, we let $e_{k+1}$ be an oriented edge whose origin is the endpoint $e_k^+$ of $e_k$ chosen uniformly among the $\mathrm{deg} (e_k^+)$ possible choices.
-We denote by $P_T$ the law of the sequence $(e_0,e_1, \ldots )$, which is just a simple random walk on $T$ started at the root edge.
+Conditionally given $(e_i, 0 \leq i \leq k)$, we let $e_{k+1}$ be an oriented edge whose origin is the endpoint $e_k^+$ of $e_k$ and whose endpoint is chosen uniformly among the $\mathrm{deg} (e_k^+)$ possible choices.
+We call the sequence $(e_0,e_1, \ldots )$ a simple random walk on $T$ started at the root edge, and denote by $P_T$ its law.
 Finally, if $e$ is an oriented edge of $T$, we denote by $T^{(e)}$ the triangulation $T$ re-rooted at $e$.